Quick Facts

 Joint Chiefs role

 In May 2023 U.S. Pres.
 Joe Biden chose Brown to be the next chairman of the Joint Chiefs, succeeding Army Gen. Mark Milley, whose term was set to expire in late September.
 Brown’s nomination was approved by the Senate on September 20, after a months-long hold on his and hundreds of other military appointments engineered by Republican Sen. Tommy Tuberville of Alabama.
+Brown served in the role until February 2025, when he was dismissed by Trump.
+(The chairman of the Joint Chiefs typically remains in their role even when administrations change.)
 Brown is the second African American to serve in the role of chairman of the Joint Chiefs of Staff, after Colin Powell, who was appointed to the role in 1989.
-With Brown serving alongside U.S. Secretary of Defense Lloyd Austin, it is the first time in U.S. history that the two highest-ranking Pentagon leaders are African Americans.
+With Brown serving alongside U.S. Secretary of Defense Lloyd Austin during the Biden administration, it was the first time in U.S. history that the two highest-ranking Pentagon leaders were African Americans.